oscarsaf/DesignHW-/README.md

 I found one called VSCodium which is pretty identical and has compatability with the microsoft version but does not send out telemetry.

-Write your solution here.
-Note, in the past, we've used a full, graphical version of Linux.
-With WSL, you probably don't have as direct a path for exploring software in the Software Manager.
-However, use the power of Google (or AskJeeves) to explore what sorts of open-source software is out there for technical or other applications.

 ## Problem 3 -- Your CPU